vaishious/ccextractor-gsoc15/README.md

 #####Deliverables
 1. The demux process in `libavformat` works for closed captions stream from a container containing multiple streams of different types.
 2. Decoding of the data packets to get the raw decoded frames from the `libavcodec` library for the closed captions stream.
 3. Make `libavfilter` capable of handling the filtergraphs containing filters for closed captions.
-Only the filter to add closed captions will be implemented.
+Only the filter to remove closed captions will be implemented for now.

 ######Optionals
-1. Add encoding of closed captions in
+1. Ability to encode closed captions data followed by using the multiplexer to get the file containing closed captions.
+2. Add the filter for adding closed captions from the raw data.
+Along with the filter to remove closed captions from a stream, this should also give us the option to copy the closed captions from one file to another.

+#####Approach

 #####Weekly plan
 * **Week 1:**
  Get familiar with the internals of FFmpeg libraries.
 In particular the `libavformat`,`libavcodec` and `libavfilter` libraries after reading the [Doxygen documentation](https://www.ffmpeg.org/doxygen/trunk/index.html)
 * **Week 2:**
  Understand the code and familiarity with the CCExtractor parser.
-Think about working plan and skeleton code required for integration of the Closed Captions support in the decoder.
+Think about working plan and skeleton code required for integration of the Closed Captions support in the parser.
 * **Week 3:**
- Start with the demux process in the `libavformat` library.
+ Start with adding support for the demux process for closed captions in the `libavformat` library.
 Have a basic working code.
 * **Week 4:**
  Tweak the code, and make it more readable/understandable code.
 Writing testing for the new code and add documentation.
 Also try the code for multiple test files in different formats and measure performance.
 * **Week 5:**